What does Camp Waldo cost?

 What happens if my child gets homesick?

 It is important to let your child know that homesickness is real and that they might get it.
 Please know that the Camp Waldo staff is trained in techniques to handle homesickness and address it on an individual basis.
 Our goal is to ensure that our campers are happy and comfortable.
-In most cases homesickness will not warrant a phone call from the camp administrative staff, however, this will be handled on a case-by-case basis.
+In almost all cases homesickness will not warrant a phone call from the camp administrative staff, however, our camp administrative staff is dedicated to keeping families updated if homesickness is consistent.

 Can I send packages to my camper?

-We ask that families do not mail packages to campers.
-There may be a certain instance where mailing your camper is warranted; however, all camper mail larger than an envelope is subject to search and disposal.
+We do not allow families do not mail packages to campers.
+There may be a certain instance where mailing your camper is warranted; however, all camper mail larger than an envelope is subject to search by our camp administrative staff.

 Can my camper bring their phone to camp?